-On July 3rd, 2020 Delta signed an agreement with Yorkton Ventures for the sale of the Bellechasse-Timmins gold property for \$1.7 million and signed an amended agreement on January 27, 2021.
+On July 3rd, 2020 Delta signed an agreement with Yorkton Ventures for the sale of the Bellechasse gold property for \$1.7 million and signed an amended agreement on January 27, 2021.

 On July 16, 2020 the TSX Venture Exchange has accepted for filing documentation an asset purchase agreement (the "Agreement") between the Yorkton Ventures affiliate, 9412-1068 Quebec Inc. (the "Purchaser") and Delta Resources Limited (the "Vendor") dated July 3, 2020.
-Pursuant to the terms of the Agreement, the Purchaser will acquire 100% of the Bellechasse-Timmins Project located in Quebec from the Vendor for a total cash consideration of \$1.7 million.
+Pursuant to the terms of the Agreement, the Purchaser will acquire 100% of the Bellechasse Project located in Quebec from the Vendor for a total cash consideration of \$1.7 million.
 The Purchaser will also commit to paying the Vendor a royalty of 1% NSR on all commercial production of gold.
 The Purchaser may repurchase 0.5 % of the NSR for \$1 million at any time.

-Yorkton Ventures has one cash payment remaining to complete the acquisition.
-Payment of \$400,000 is due March 1st, 2022.
+Yorkton Ventures made the last cash payment of \$400,000 remaining to complete the acquisition in March 2022.